-LUX Scotland is currently undertaking a series of public events over the coming years with the intention of establishing a new distribution collection of Scottish artists’ moving image work.
+LUX Scotland is currently undertaking a series of public events over the coming years with the intention of establishing a new distribution collection of artists’ moving image based in Scotland.
 The intention for the LUX Scotland Collection project is not only to promote and make this work publicly accessible on both a national and international level, but also to explore how such a collection might function as a way of consolidating a history or tradition of moving image culture in Scotland.

 LUX Scotland’s collection building process is conceived as an open research project, working in consultation with the arts community across Scotland over the next few years.
 Through these public events and discussions, we hope to open out some of the questions around what it means to establish such a collection and what should be included, as well as acknowledge some of the precedents for collection building that already exist within Scotland.

 Towards a Scottish Collection of Artists’ Moving Image

 What does it mean to build a Scottish collection of artists’ moving image?
 What should such a collection comprise and what functions should it fulfil?
 What might be distinctive about the tradition and culture of artists’ moving image in Scotland?
 How might a collection encompass a history of this work?